YiyongZhao/Hybrid_Tracer-GNN/README.md

 </p>

 ### Introduction
-HybridTracer-GNN enables inference of hybrid speciation and admixture with fast graph neural network.
-This work is implemented by Pytorch.
-The reference Tensorflow implementation is accessible [[here]](https://github.com/yunshengb/GNN) and another implementation is [[here]](https://github.com/NightlyJourney/GNN) for your information.
+HybridTracer-GNN enables the inference of hybrid speciation and admixture using a fast graph neural network.
+Our work is implemented in PyTorch, utilizing the [SimGNN](https://github.com/benedekrozemberczki/SimGNN) framework for multiple sequence alignment embedding.
+However, the reference framework is also accessible in a TensorFlow implementation [here](https://github.com/yunshengb/SimGNN), and another implementation is available [here](https://github.com/NightlyJourney/SimGNN) for your information.

 ### Clone and install environment: